Who will Trump pardon?

 1. Executive Verdict

-- Trump consistently issues high-volume pardons early in a second term.
+- Trump would likely issue early, symbolic pardons in a potential second term.

 Who Wins and Why